SAP2000 BIM link for the structural design of a steel connection (EN)

 You can go to the Check tab to review the results and take a closer look at the anchors by expanding the calculation using the '+' symbol.
 You can see that the anchors are failing in tension in the concrete block.

 We must optimize the design to find the passing solution.
-Go back to the Design tab, highlight the base plate operation and change the Anchoring length to 150 mm then run the analysis and code-check again.
+Go back to the Design tab, highlight the base plate operation, and change the Anchoring length to 200 mm and the concrete block Offset to 300 mm then run the analysis and code-check again.

 Once the code-check is finished in the Report tab, you can create the report containing results and diagrams for your connection model.